 Hye-Sook Kim, Ph.D.

-Hye-Sook Kim, Ph.D., is a program director in the Basic and Mechanistic Research (BMR) Branch of the Division of Extramural Research at NCCIH.
+Hye-Sook Kim, Ph.D., is a program director in the Basic and Mechanistic Research Branch of the Division of Extramural Research at the National Center for Complementary and Integrative Health (NCCIH).
 She maintains a portfolio focused on fundamental mechanistic research underlying the effects of prebiotics, probiotics, and microbiome-/microbial-based treatments.

-Dr. Kim currently represents NCCIH on the following working groups: Microbiome, Diet, and Health Interrelationships Implementation of Nutrition Research Task Force’s (NRTF), Trans-NIH Microbiome Working Group (TMWG), Probiotic and Prebiotic Working Group (PPWG), HEAL Trans-NIH Scientific Team - New Strategies to Prevent and Treat Opioid Addiction, and COVID-19 Trans-NIH Preclinical Therapeutic Discovery.
+Dr. Kim currently represents NCCIH on the following National Institutes of Health (NIH) working groups: Microbiome, Diet and Health Interrelationships Implementation Working Group; Trans-NIH Microbiome Working Group (TMWG); Probiotic and Prebiotic Working Group (PPWG); Trans-NIH Scientific Team—New Strategies to Prevent and Treat Opioid Addiction of the Helping to End Addiction Long-term® Initiative, or NIH HEAL Initiative®; and COVID-19 Trans-NIH Preclinical Therapeutic Discovery.

 Dr. Kim’s areas of expertise include bacteriology, molecular biology, biochemistry, bioinformatics, and host–microbe interactions.
 Dr. Kim earned her Ph.D. in plant pathology from the University of Wisconsin–Madison.
 She did her postdoctoral training in the Department of Biochemistry and Molecular Biology at the University of Chicago, where she studied the regulatory mechanisms of a BSL-3 bacterial pathogen during host adaptation.